navapbc/OSCER/docs/reporting-app/set-up-income-verification-as-a-service.md

 ## Obtain IVaaS API keys

 Contact your CMS representative to obtain API keys.
 You'll want two API keys, one for [IVaaS sandbox demo environment](https://sandbox-verify-demo.navapbc.cloud/cbv/entry) and one for the IVaaS production environment.
+You'll also be given a unique client agency identifier representing your organization.

 ## Store your API keys as SSM secrets